hamishll/hamishl/_books/bp-ta.md

     - App Server and RR must be configured to `Use Secure Connection`
     - Legacy installations can use .NET remoting instead of WCF, where security is handled by Microsoft's SSPI
     - Types:
-        - WCF: SOAP with Message Encryption and Windows Authentication
+        - WCF: SOAP with Message Encryption and Windows Authentication (encypts, supports SSO and /user)
-        - WCF: SOAP with Transport Encryption and Windows Authentication
+        - WCF: SOAP with Transport Encryption and Windows Authentication (requires certificate!)
+        - WCF: SOAP with Transport Encryption (only supports /user, requires certificate!)
+        - .NET Remoting Secure (both /user and SSO)
+        - WCF Insecure (not recommeded)
+        - Cheatsheet:
+        - `Windows Authentication allows SSO`
-        - ...
+        - `Encyption means encryption`
+        - `Transport encryption requires certificate`

 1. Default ports:
     - App Server listens for TCP traffic on 8199